Home

 Q. When is setup?

-A. Setup is usually scheduled for Noon to 9pm on the Friday before the show, and 7am to 9am on the Saturday of the show.
+A. Setup is scheduled for Noon to 9pm on the Friday before the show, and 7am to 9am on the Saturday of the show.
 Once all the contracts are received and the floor plan has been blocked out, we will send out your confirmations.
 Included will be an information packet with confirmed setup and takedown dates, times and procedures.

-Actually, it would be helpful for us to know ahead of time approximately when each vendor and exhibitor was thinking of coming for setup.
+It would be helpful for us to know ahead of time approximately when each vendor and exhibitor was thinking of coming for setup.
 This way we can plan traffic and loading/unloading movements and staging the latecomers nearer the rear of the facility.

 Q. What about parking?